-Our Yunnan adventure begins in earnest after breakfast with the only scheduled transfer of the journey taking us to the top of the 3700 metre pass beyond Shangri-la.
-From here our ride begins with a 14 kilometre descent on a well sealed and virtually traffic free road.
+Our Yunnan adventure begins in earnest after breakfast with the only scheduled transfer of the journey taking us to the top of the 3700-metre pass beyond Shangri-la.
+From here our ride begins with a 14-kilometre descent on a well sealed and virtually traffic free road.
 The day’s next three passes become progressively lower, first at 3500M and then two smaller passes of around 2900M each.
 The views are of valleys and hills, of rivers and farms and herds and flocks; of Tibetans and other warm and welcoming minority people.
 There are mountains, big mountains.
-Some are desolate baron peaks, some are snow capped, and one - Kawa Karpo, is the perfect pyramid that led the Chinese authorities to concluded that Zhongdian is indeed the fabled Shangri-La from James Hilton’s book, Lost Horizon.
-The day finishes with a 20KM descent through wonderful countryside to a village 1200 metres lower than where the ride began.
+Some are desolate baron peaks, some are snow-capped, and one - Kawa Karpo, is the perfect pyramid that led the Chinese authorities to concluded that Zhongdian is indeed the fabled Shangri-La from James Hilton’s book, Lost Horizon.
+The day finishes with a 20KM descent through the wonderful countryside to a village 1200 metres lower than where the ride began.

 DAY 4: Baishuaitai to Tiger Leaping Gorge

-Todays ride is simply breathtaking, a wonderful ride on a road so light of traffic it has been described as the worlds greatest bicycle path.
-Mountains high and rivers deep, pine forest and snow capped peaks, and even a little sprinkling of desert.
+Today's ride is simply breathtaking, a wonderful ride on a road so light of traffic it has been described as the worlds greatest bicycle path.
+Mountains high and rivers deep, pine forest and snow-capped peaks, and even a small desert.
 The longest climb of the day is around 11KMS, the longest single descent a stunning 23KMS, all on roads almost traffic of free with a fine sealed surface.
-The highest peak we ride past is well over 5000 metres and the deepest canyon is the famed Tiger Leaping Gorge where we finish the day in a dramatic setting enjoying tranquility, fresh air and a well deserved beer on the terrace of our lodge in truly stunning surroundings.
+The highest peak we ride past is well over 5000 metres and the deepest canyon is the famed Tiger Leaping Gorge where we finish the day in a dramatic setting enjoying tranquility, fresh air, and a well-deserved beer on the terrace of our lodge in truly stunning surroundings.

 DAY 5: Tiger Leaping Gorge to Shigu

 The drama of the high mountains and deep ravine continues this morning as we cycle through one of the worlds deepest gorges.
-Above us tower high cliffs, and below the green blue waters of the Yangtzi river flow.
+Above us tower high cliffs, and below the green-blue waters of the Yangtze river flow.

-Leaving the gorge the seen changes dramatically as we begin to head south.
+Leaving the gorge the scene changes dramatically as we begin to head south.
 For seven kilometres we follow Hw214, in itself not too busy, but soon we cross the river and join the old road on the far bank of the river.
-This almost empty road undulates through terraces of barley and oil seed rape and through small rural communities giving us a taste of a different China.
+This almost empty road undulates through terraces of barley and oilseed rape and through small rural communities giving us a taste of a different China.
 We continue cycling through rural isolation until we reach the fabled First Bend of the Yangtze River.
-Here we follow in the foot steps of both Kublai Khan and more recently the Red Army as we board a small flat bottomed boat to be ferried across the Yangtze.
-On the far bank of the river we have a sort ride to our night’s accommodation in the small town of Shigu, where the narrow streets wind through old houses that cling to the hillside, ideal for a little pre-dinner exploration.
+Here we follow in the footsteps of both Kublai Khan and more recently the Red Army as we board a small flat bottomed boat to be ferried across the Yangtze.
+On the far bank of the river, we have a short ride to our night’s accommodation in the small town of Shigu, where the narrow streets wind through old houses that cling to the hillside, ideal for a little pre-dinner exploration.

 DAY 6: Shigu to Shaxi